 - Cameras with an HDMI output (or even with SDI in some cases) can be connected either with a Blackmagic card (or box via Thunderbolt or USB 3) or Elgato CamLink 4K.
 My client chose to purchase two CamLink 4K interfaces, one for each of his Panasonic GH4 cameras.
 There are also two other brands recommended by Ecamm: Magewell and Pengo, which I have never used anywhere.
 Of course, I have had over a decade of experience with Blackmagic.

 - Via the NDI protocol, which I have covered in many articles, my client uses three mounted iPhone cameras which were running the ≈US$10 app called NDICam, which can broadcast the particular camera’s signal via wifi (as my client currently does) or Ethernet, with the appropriate converters on the iOS or iPadOS device.
-Other hardware NDI cameras or NDI apps for Android or iOS or iPadOS should also work, like NewTek’s own US$≈20 NDI HX Camera app which I have not tested yet since it was launched after my client’s installation.
-From what I see in the description, NDI XH Camera app seems to have more controls, so I would love to try it in the future.
+Other hardware NDI cameras or NDI apps for Android or iOS or iPadOS should also work, like NewTek’s own ≈US$20 (although temporarily free) NDI HX Camera app which I have not tested yet since it was launched after my client’s installation.

 Note that when connecting 2+ Elgato Cam Link 4K devices to the computer, we found it absolutely necessary to use a powered USB 3 hub to have enough combined amperage for all devices.
 Otherwise, the Elgato Cam Link 4K devices would spontaneously shut down several minutes into a show.
 My client chose this one from Plugable.